Estimate Time5 min

 Key takeaways

-• Short-term cash investments have grown in popularity since interest rates started rising last year.
+• Short-term investments like CDs, short-term bonds, and money market funds have grown in popularity since interest rates started rising more than 2 years ago.

-• Those investments may become less attractive as rate increases slow and eventually stop.
+• Those investments may become less attractive when rates move lower.

-• Bonds with longer maturities may offer higher returns and less reinvestment risk than short-term cash investments as rates stop rising.
+• Bonds with longer maturities may offer higher returns and less reinvestment risk than short-term investments when rates fall.

-Over the past 2 years, many investors have watched yields surge on low-risk CDs, short-term bonds, and money market mutual funds and they’ve found they could earn nearly 5% on their money without the ups and downs that come with investing in stocks.
+Since the Federal Reserve started raising interest rates, many investors have watched yields surge on low-risk CDs, short-term bonds, and money market mutual funds, and they’ve found they could earn nearly 5% on their money without the ups and downs that come with investing in stocks.

-Now, many of those CDs and other short-term vehicles that investors have put their cash into since interest rates began rising in May 2022 are maturing and owners face the question of what to do next.
+Now, many of those CDs and other short-term vehicles that investors have put their cash into are maturing, and owners face the question of what to do next.

-Should they stay in cash or is it time to look at longer-term ways to help meet their investment needs with longer-maturity bonds?
+Should they stay in short-term investments or is it time to look at ways to help meet their investment needs with longer-maturity bonds?
+Answering that question is now more urgent because the Fed is widely expected to cut rates in September.

 Fidelity Viewpoints